morganceili/Proteus/Research Notes/CompilerSemantics.md

 - Compiler 'input program' (e.g. C) goes into the compiler, and the compiler *translates* it to an intermediate language (like machine code), where it then goes into an interpreter to give the program output
 - A processor (which reads machine code) can be seen as an interpreter, it's just an interpreter that was built off of circuits instead of code

+- *Reserved Word* - a word that always has a certain meaning regardless of context.
+For example in Java, "while" cannot be delcared as a variable because it's reserved for loops
+- *Keyword* - weaker, they are context-sensitive.

 ------------------------------------------------------------------

 A compiler is usually structured with multiple phases: